From Christendom to Americanism and Beyond by Thomas Storck – Review

 Now, Storck, like Belloc, is acutely aware of two spirits which have vied with each other these last five centuries for the Soul of the West.

 The book’s title names these spirits as Christendom and Americanism.
 But, of course, things are never so simple as that.
-Vast, multifaceted phenomena are not easily confined to single categories and Storck, an American himself, means something much bigger by the latter term than simply that which derives from America.
+Vast, multifaceted phenomena are not easily confined to single categories and Storck, an American himself, means something much bigger by the latter term than simply what stems from America.

 Rather, he speaks of something that classically has been called liberalism, an elastic word which, alas, is frequently misunderstood.
 As Storck writes: